Kotlin/kotlinx.serialization/docs/json.md

 # JSON features

 This is the fifth chapter of the [Kotlin Serialization Guide](serialization-guide.md).
-In this chapter we'll walk through various [Json] features.
+In this chapter, we'll walk through features of [JSON](https://www.json.org/json-en.html) serialization available in the [Json] class.

 **Table of contents**